-DEMOGRAPHY (MINOR)
+Demography (Minor)

-Students pursuing Demography as a Minor must complete the Level I prerequisites for the five (5) courses selected at Levels II/III.
+Students pursuing Demography Minor must complete the Level I pre-requisites for the five (5) courses selected at Levels II/III.

 - 1. SOCI2004: Introduction to Population - 2.
 SOCI2008: Statistics for the Behavioural Sciences - 3.
 SOCI2009: Statistical Computing for Social Research - 4.
 SOCI3018: Demography I: Population, Trends and Policies - 5.
-SOCI3021: Demography II: Demographic Techniques

-NOTE:Demography (Minor): Students who have taken any of the above courses as a requirement for a Major in another discipline should substitute that course with one of the following: SOCI3041, SOCI2005, or SOCI3022.
+SOCI3021: Demography II: Demographic Techniques - NOTE: (a) Students who have taken any of the above courses as a requirement for a Major should substitute that course with one of the following: SOCI3041, SOCI2005, or SOCI3022. - (b) Students intending to pursue the MSc.
+Demography degree are strongly urged to register for SOCI2000 and SOCI2006.